georgewallace/elasticsearch/docs/reference/elasticsearch/rest-apis/search-suggesters.md

 Suggestions that share the longest prefix to the query `prefix` will be scored higher.

 The fuzzy query can take specific fuzzy parameters.
-For example:
+The following parameters are supported:

 `fuzziness`
 :   The fuzziness factor, defaults to `AUTO`.
 See  [Fuzziness](common-options.md#fuzziness) for allowed settings.

 `transpositions`
-:   If set to `true`, transpositions are counted as one change instead of two, defaults to `true`
+:   if set to `true`, transpositions are counted as one change instead of two, defaults to `true`

 `min_length`
 :   Minimum length of the input before fuzzy suggestions are returned, defaults `3`